Identity and Access Management (IAM) Definition

 A Zero-Trust approach moves businesses away from the traditional idea of trusting everyone or everything that is connected to a network or behind a firewall.
 This view is no longer acceptable, given the adoption of the cloud and mobile devices extending the workplace beyond the four walls of the office and enabling people to work from anywhere.
 IAM is crucial in this approach, as it allows businesses to constantly assess and verify the people accessing their resources.

-Benefits of an Identity and Access Management System
+What is IAM Useful For?
+Benefits of Identity and Access Management Systems

-Implementing an IAM solution provides a wide range of benefits to organizations, such as:
+Implementing an Identity Management system provides a wide range of benefits to organizations, such as:

 - Reduced help desk requests: An IAM solution removes the need for users to submit password resets and help desk requests by automating them.
 This enables users to quickly and easily verify their identity without bothering system admins, who in turn are able to focus on tasks that add greater business value.